A compact LIL for martingales in $2$-smooth Banach spaces with applications: Introduction

+In particular, a sequence of i.i.d. variables $(X_n)_{n\ge0}$ with values in a Banach space of type 2 satisfies the compact LIL (hence, the bounded LIL) as soon as:

+Now (see Remark~\ref{rempisier}), by a result of Pisier \cite {Pisier1}, if $\X$ is a Banach space for which any sequence of $\X$-valued i.i.d. variables, such that \eqref{mincondLIL} holds, satisfies the bounded LIL, then, $\X$ must be of type $p$ for any $1<p<2$.

-We are interested here in the case where $(X_n)_{n\ge 0}$ is a general stationary sequence, including the case martingale differences (and of reverse martingale differences).
-The analogue of the notion of Banach space of type 2 in the case martingale differences is the notion of $2$-smooth Banach space (see the next section for the definition).
-One could wonder whether Theorem \ref{LTtheo} is true in this context, or, at least, whether \eqref{mincondLIL} is sufficient for the bounded or compact LIL, when $(X_n)_{n\ge 0}$ is a stationary sequence of martingale differences.
+We are interested here in the case where $(X_n)_{n\ge0}$ is a general stationary sequence, including the case of martingale differences (and of reverse martingale differences).
+The analogue of the notion of Banach space of type 2 in the case of martingale differences is the notion of $2$-smooth Banach space (see the next section for the definition).
+One could wonder whether Theorem~\ref{LTtheo} is true in this context, or, at least, whether \eqref{mincondLIL} is sufficient for the bounded LIL or the compact LIL, when $(X_n)_{n\ge0}$ is a stationary sequence of martingale differences.

 As far as we know, the latter question remained unsolved.
 Let us however mention some results in that direction.
 Morrow and Philipp \cite{MoP} (see also \cite{Philipp} for an improved version) obtained an almost sure invariance principle (see the next section for the definition), hence a compact LIL (with an ad hoc normalization), for sequences of non-necessarily stationary martingale differences taking values in a Hilbert space.
 Dehling, Denker and Philipp \cite{DDP} proved a bounded LIL in the same context.
 When applied to stationary sequences of martingale differences, the above results require higher moments than 2.
-In \cite{MoP} and \cite{Philipp} an extra condition on the "conditional variance" is required and a rate in the ASIP is obtained in the finite dimensional case.

-In this paper, we prove that condition \eqref{mincondLIL}, is sufficient for the compact LIL when $(X_n)_{n\ge 0}$ is a stationary sequence of martingale differences with values in a $2$-smooth Banach space.
-When the sequence is ergodic, the cluster set of $(S_n/\sqrt{2n L(L(n))})_{n\ge 1}$ is identified as well as $\limsup|S_n|_\X/\sqrt{nL(L(n))}$.
-Then, using a result of Berger \cite{Berger}, we obtain an almost sure invariance principle for $(S_n)_{n\ge 1}$.
+In this paper, we prove that condition \eqref{mincondLIL} is sufficient for the compact LIL when $(X_n)_{n\ge0}$ is a stationary sequence of martingale differences with values in a $2$-smooth Banach space.
+When the sequence is ergodic, the cluster set of $(S_n/\sqrt{2n L(L(n))})_{n\ge1}$ is identified as well as $\limsup_n|S_n|_\X/\sqrt{nL(L(n))}$.
+Then, using a result of Berger \cite{Berger}, we obtain an almost sure invariance principle for $(S_n)_{n\ge1}$.
 Those results (except for the invariance principle) extend to \emph{reverse} martingale differences.
+We do not know whether our results could be extended beyond the scope of $2$-smooth Banach spaces.
+However, the above mentioned result of Pisier shows some limitation.